csikasote/ammi-asr-class-project/README.md

 ## ASR with Bemba language datasets
 This repository contains the 2 hours speech recognition dataset recorded in Bemba language.
 The native language spoken by the majority of people in the north part of Zambia.
-The dataset is split into `dev` and `test` datasets as per directive by Prof. Laurent Besacier.
+The dataset is split into 1hr `dev` and 1hr `test` datasets as per directive by Prof. Laurent Besacier.

 ### Contents
-- `.wav` audio files - produced by the Lig-Aikuma application
+- `*.wav` audio files - produced by the Lig-Aikuma application
-- `.json` metadata files - produced by the Lig-Aikuma application associated with every audio file.
+- `*.json` metadata files - produced by the Lig-Aikuma application associated with every audio file.
 - `*linker.text` files - produced by Lig-Aikuma application after recording session.
 - `Session.text` files - consists raw texts used for elicitation.